Gideonogunkola/my-portifolio/content/projects/23suavegroup.md

 </div>

 <div class="lg:p-4 mb-4 leading-9">
-The applciation stores smoothies recipe.
-I built this using html, material bootstrap, vueJs, and Firebase for the database.
+This is a coding challenge from frontend mentor.
+I used HTMl, CSS, Bootsrap 4 and  JQuerey for the landing of this project.
 <div class="pt-4 ">
  <span class = "text-pryColor font-bold"> Responsibility:</span> Frontend Developer
 </div>
 </div>

 <div class=" pt-4 lg:p-4 mb-4 leading-9">
-This project is live on firebase hosting
+This project is live
 </div>

 <div class="pt-4 lg:p-4 mb-4 leading-9">
 Click on the button below to check it out.
 </div>
-<btn3 class ="mt-4" text="Visit" href="https://geegee-smoothies.web.app/#/"> </btn3 >
+<btn3 class ="mt-4" text="Visit" href="https://suavegroupng.com"> </btn3 >